davidosterberg/shadowtime/README.md

 Shadowtime
 ==========

+Shadowtime is a python module that can calculate where an object on earth will cast its shadow.

-Shadowtime is a program that can calculate and plot the expected annual amount of shadow flicker that can be expected in the vicinity of a wind turbine of a certain size given the latitude.
+The program that can be used for calculating shadow analemmas or to calculate and plot the expected annual amount of shadow flicker that can be expected in the vicinity of a wind turbine of a certain size given the latitude.

 Many governements require that such a computaion is done and that an entrepreneur wanting to raise a turbine shows that a certain threashold number of hours isn't exceeded for the houses in the vicinity of the wind turbine.